A practical guide to your Freshdesk customer portal setup

 |---|---|---|

-| Search | Keyword-based, often misses what users mean. | Conversational, understands natural language. |
+| Search | Keyword-based for reliable results. | Conversational, understands natural language. |

-| Knowledge Source | Only what you've manually written in the KB. | Unifies KB, past tickets, docs, and more. |
+| Knowledge source | Curated articles in your KB. | Unifies KB, past tickets, and internal docs. |

-| Content Updates | A manual, time-consuming task. | Learns automatically from every resolved ticket. |
+| Content updates | Manually managed for accuracy. | Learns from newly resolved tickets automatically. |

 Freshdesk pricing

-Here’s a quick look at how it breaks down:
+Here’s a quick look at the options:

 | Plan | Price (per agent/month, billed annually) | Key Portal Features |